Cailan Carpenter is Cook County High School Student. She recently moved to Cook County from Holden Village, Washington.

 Audrey Summers of the Youth Radio Project knows who she is, but what does that mean?
 What if she changed?
 In this commentary, Audrey Summers considers life out in left field.

-Take a listen to this week's "Name That Sound," a new feature on the Thursday PM Youth Show this summer!
+Take a listen to this week's "Mystery Noise," a new feature on the Thursday PM Youth Show this summer!